proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 feature addition or bug fix.
 The PR will update as you add more commits.
 Proplot developers and contributors can then review your code and offer suggestions.

 Release procedure
 =================

-Once version 1.0 is released, proplot will follow semantic versioning, with version numbers that look like ``vX.Y.Z``.
-A major version (``X``) causes incompatible API changes, a minor version (``Y``) adds functionality, and a patch (``Z``) covers bug fixes.
-But these are not strict rules -- more like guidelines.
+Once version 1.0 is released, proplot will follow semantic versioning.
+Given the version number ``X.Y.Z``, the major version ``X`` will be incremented when something is deprecated, the minor version ``Y`` will be incremented when features are added, and the patch number ``Z`` will be incremented when bugs are fixed.

-Currently, proplot's major version number is ``0``, reflecting the fact that the API is new and subject to rapid changes (although we try to make sure the changes are not without warning).
+Currently, proplot's major version number is ``0``, reflecting the fact that the API is new and subject to rapid changes.
+In general, the minor version number is incremented when something is deprecated or the default style is changed.

 For now, `Luke Davis <https://github.com/lukelbd>`__ is the only one who can publish releases on PyPi, but this will change in the future.
 Releases should be carried out as follows:

 #.
 Create a new branch ``release-vX.Y.Z`` with the version for the release.